 Exercising the right to forfeiture

 The terms of the lease will commonly detail the situations where a right to forfeit may be exercised.
-However, landlords also have an implied right to forfeit a lease where a fundamental provision of that lease has been breached.

 If you are seeking to forfeit the lease due to tenant insolvency, extra criteria may need to be satisfied.

 Successfully exercising a right to forfeit involves strict adherence to statutory procedures.
 Additionally, when a right to forfeit becomes exercisable, there is always the risk that your conduct may waive the right, even if this is unintentional on your part.
-For example, communicating with the tenant and accepting or demanding payment, or negotiating a payment plan, may all operate to waive your right to forfeit, as these actions can indicate that the lease is still in operation.
+There are also the practicalities of regaining possession of the property to consider.

 It is therefore critical to seek legal advice as soon as you believe there may be grounds to forfeit the lease.
 In addition to the risks outlined above, if you take action to forfeit the lease, and you do not have sufficient legal grounds to do so, you could be in breach of the terms of the lease yourself.
-Luscombe Gray can advise you on your legal position.

 Applications for relief from forfeiture